M-Evans/cs100-runtests/docs/README.md

 ###The Runtests Controller Pane
 The Runtests Controller Pane is where all controls will be entered.
 If no test case file is specified when running the script, you can manually load a test case file in from this pane.
-Properly formatted test case files contain each individual test case on a separate line. (see sample test cases in examplefolder)
+Properly formatted test case files contain each individual test case on a separate line.
+(see the sample test case files in ``/exampleFolder/sampleTestCases``)

 The Runtests Controller Pane is controlled with the following commands:
 * ``c`` or ``clear`` clears the controller screen.